russelljjarvis/SpikingNeuralNetworks_.jl/README.md

 </p>

-:Authors:
-Russell Jarvis

-### Due to Dependency Issues,
-this project is split into two repositories: [GreenerML](https://github.com/russelljjarvis/GreenerML.jl) and this one.
-GreenerML uses SpikingNN.jl as the Network simulator backend, and Evolutionary.jl to optimize.
-This one uses SpikingNeuralNetworks.jl as the backend, and Metahieristics.jl to optimize.
+This one uses BindsNet.py as the backend, and Metahieristics.jl to optimize.

 ### Getting Started